PROGRAMME

 | 15:30 – 15:45 | Coffee/Tea Break |

-Implementation science in Asia is not a transplant of Western frameworks — it is a field taking shape on its own terms.
+| 15:45 – 16:45 | Plenary Panel 5 | The Asian Society for Implementation Science: Connecting the Field and Advancing Together Implementation science in Asia is not a transplant of Western frameworks — it is a field taking shape on its own terms.
 This session introduces the Asian Society for Implementation Science, a growing network of academic expertise committed to advancing the discipline across the region.
 Speakers articulate what implementation science looks like in Asian health and social care contexts: the systems it operates within, the cultural and structural factors that shape adoption, and the research priorities that emerge from empirical work on the ground.
 The session closes by presenting a regional research agenda — evidence-driven, contextually grounded, and built to move the field forward where it matters most.
-Speakers: Professor Nick SEVDALIS, Professor Roman XU, Associate Professor Archana STRESTHA, Associate Professor Mathuros TIPAYAMONGKHOLGUL, and more to be announced |
+Speakers: Professor Nick SEVDALIS, Professor Roman XU, Professor Sophia CHAN, Associate Professor Archana SHRESTHA and Associate Professor Mathuros TIPAYAMONGKHOLGUL |

-A panel discussion brings together the Asian Society for Implementation Science and the Singapore Society for Behavioural Health to address two questions directly: what does a regional BIS agenda look like in practice, and what can researchers do now to accelerate science-to-practice translation?
+| 16:45 – 17:15 | Plenary Panel 6 | Aligning a Regional Behavioural and Implementation Science Agenda A panel discussion brings together the Asian Society for Implementation Science and the Singapore Society for Behavioural Health to address two questions directly: what does a regional BIS agenda look like in practice, and what can researchers do now to accelerate science-to-practice translation?
 Panellists represent both research and practitioner communities, keeping the discussion grounded in real-world application.
 Speakers: Professor Qian YANG, Dr. Jumana HASHIM, Ms. SOH Lai Yee |

 | 17:15 – 17:30 | Day 1 closing ceremony |